iamvery/iamvery.github.com/_posts/2015-11-05-work-better.markdown

 ---
 layout: post
 title: Dear Jay, Work Better
+excerpt: You probably work too much.
+Work on things, not time.
 description: You probably work too much.
 Work on things, not time.
 ---